Partner With Us

 How much must we give?

 The Bible commands every Christian to give, but does not tell us how much to give.
 In the Old Testament the amount was 10% (and even then this was not the final amount because there were various other offerings etc).
 The 10% rule was specifically under the Mosaic covenant for the upkeep of the Temple, sustenance of the Levitical priesthood and the ongoing Levitical sacrifices.
-We are no longer under the Old Covenant and the 10% rule, though still a good guide is not mandatory.
+We are no longer under the Old Covenant and the 10% rule, though still a good guide, is not mandatory.
 The key principle is the attitude of the heart.
 Whatever we give, provided we give it with the right attitude, will be acceptable to God.
 The attitude that God accepts is cheerful, generous and sacrificial giving.

 - To give cheerfully means to give not out of compulsion but out of willingness.
 The heart that is indwelt by the Holy Spirit will show the fruit of joy – especially as we grasp how wide and how and long and deep the love of God is for us.
 In response to this great love we give happily not reluctantly.

 - We give generously.
 Paul says that the Corinthians were ‘rich in generosity’ despite suffering severe trial and extreme poverty themselves!
-Jesus said, ‘I tell you the truth, not one of you who gives a cup of water to these because they are my diciples will lose his reward in heaven’.
+Jesus said, ‘I tell you the truth, not one of you who gives a cup of water to these because they are my disciples will lose his reward in heaven’.
 If this applies to something as little as a cup of water, how much more will He reward those who give generously!

 - We give sacrificially.
 This is the true difference between Christian and non-Christian giving.
 Non-Christians also may give cheerfully and generously to various charities but very seldom do they give sacrificially.
 Sacrificial giving means deliberately giving up something in order to give more.
 Our capitalist society that is based on rampant materialism tempts us through brilliant marketing to waste our money on a million meaningless things.
 Giving sacrificially is God’s way of escape from the world and its temptations.
-What this means is that we give not with what we have left over after spending our money on whatever pleases us, but, by holding back on things we could otherwise have had we save money in order to give.
+What this means is that we give not with what we have left over after spending our money on whatever pleases us but, by holding back on things we could otherwise have had, we save money in order to give.
 Sacrificial giving means giving where we don’t have money.
 It means deliberately foregoing pleasures in this world in order to give.
 For example, God may have put us in a position to buy the most expensive car on the market.
 We may deliberately forego that car and in its place buy another cheaper car, which is nearly as luxurious, but instead gives us the opportunity to be able to give more to the Kingdom.
 Another person may decide to give up Foxtel and instead pay that monthly subscription into our Missions Fund.
 Either way, Jesus gives us the ultimate example of sacrificial giving when He hung on the cross-abandoned by God in order to win for us riches in heaven that we cannot even begin to imagine.

 How do we give?